mlcommons/modelbench/docs/suts-how-to.md

 poetry run modelbench benchmark general --sut my/big_model:my_host:openai --prompt-set practice --evaluator default -m 10
 ```

-### Dynamic SUTs Without Existing Drivers
+### Dynamic SUTs With New Drivers

-If your SUT provider requires custom client code that isn't available in this repo, you will need to write some code.
+If your SUT provider requires custom client code that isn't available in this repo, you will need to write some driver code.
 Details are in [add-a-new-sut-driver.md](./add-a-new-sut-driver.md).

 ## Authentication